List of Kentucky supplemental roads and rural secondary highways (3500–6999): KY 3545 (Rockcastle County)

 Kentucky Route 3545 (KY 3545) is a 0.675 mi rural secondary highway in northern Rockcastle County.
 The highway follows Copper Creek Hill Road from a four-way intersection with KY 1505 (Brindle Ridge Road) and KY 3275 (Hurricane School Road) west of Conway north to KY 3109 (Copper Creek Road).
 The Kentucky Transportation Cabinet added the highway to the rural secondary system through an October 21, 2016, official order.

 KY 3548

 Kentucky Route 3548 (KY 3548) is a 3.530 mi rural secondary highway in western Owen County.
 The highway follows Fairview Road from KY 355 north of Gratz east to KY 22 at Pleasant Home.
 The Kentucky Transportation Cabinet added KY 3548 to the rural secondary system through a March 19, 2012, official order.

 KY 3549

 Kentucky Route 3549 (KY 3549) is a 5.067 mi rural secondary highway in central Owen County.
 The highway follows Old Monterey Road from KY 845 north of Monterey north to KY 22 southeast of Owenton.
 Along its course, KY 3549 crosses Severn Creek, a tributary of the Kentucky River, and two of the creek's tributaries, Greenup Creek and Slippery Rock Creek.
 The Kentucky Transportation Cabinet added the highway to the rural secondary system through a March 19, 2012, official order.

+KY 3553

+Kentucky Route 3553 (KY 3553) is a secondary state highway in southern Hart County in south central Kentucky.
+Known as the Horse Cave Southwest Bypass, it connects US 31W on the south side of Horse Cave to KY 218 west of Horse Cave.
+It is 0.836 mi long.
+It begins at a junction with US 31W in the town's industrial district, traverses KY 355 and the Louisville and Nashville Railroad via an overpass, and ends at a junction with KY 218/355 west of Horse Cave.

+History

+Construction of the route began in March 2024; the purpose was to divert heavy truck traffic from downtown Horse Cave and to better connect the Interstate 65 interchange on KY 218 to the industrial facilities along US 31W on the town's south side.
+The bypass was completed on June 30, 2025, and assigned the KY 3553 designation upon the road's grand opening on July 18.

+KY 3557

+Kentucky Route 3557 (KY 3557) is a rural secondary highway in northern Warren County.
+It is a former alignment of KY 185 in Anna that is 1.254 mi in length.
+The route was added to the supplemental road system by the KYTC per an official order issued on July 2, 2026.